Magnesium for ADHD in Children: Can It Help Calm Hyperactivity? (2026 Research Update)

 For children who struggle with oral supplements, topical magnesium is sometimes used.

-• A warm bath before bedtime may help relax muscles and support sleep routines
+Epsom salt baths are a popular choice among parents.
+Adding it to a warm bath before bedtime may help relax muscles and support a calmer sleep routine.

 Note: Evidence for significant magnesium absorption through skin is limited.
 The calming effect of a warm bath is well established, but this should not replace dietary or oral supplementation when a deficiency is confirmed.